grame-cncm/faustwebsite/mkdocs/docs/index.md

 ## Faust News

+### **>>** February 1, 2021: Faust Physical Modeling Workshop -- Online Event

+Faust has been used for the physical modeling of musical instruments for many years now.
+Various tools have been developed recently to address the needs of various modeling techniques (e.g., finite difference scheme, waveguides, mass interaction, etc.).

+The goal of this one day workshop is to provide a series of interactive one-hour tutorials on these tools as well as some background on their related modeling techniques.

+It will take place online on Feb.
+1, 2021, 3-9pm GMT-1.
+Additional information about this event can be found [here](community/events.md#faust-physical-modeling-workshop).

 ### **>>** November 21, 2020: Programmable Audio Workshop (PAW-20) -- Online Event

 With a combination of talks and workshops, PAW is an intensive day devoted to electronic sounds and programmable audio technologies!
 PAW-20 will be a fully online event.
 Information about **the free registration process** will be posted soon!